Skip to main content

 Can you achieve CMMC Level 2 with GCC High Business Premium?

-• MFA and conditional access (access controls)
+• MFA and conditional access

-• DLP and sensitivity labels (information protection controls)
+• DLP and sensitivity labels

-• Audit logging (audit and accountability controls)
+• Audit logging

-• Intune endpoint management (device security controls)
+• Intune endpoint security and management

 Important caveat: Microsoft has documentation explaining more in-depth how Microsoft cloud products and services may satisfy requirements for CMMC practices.
 These existing documents, Microsoft Product Placemat for CMMC and Technical Reference Guidance for CMMC, are written for G3/G5 licenses, however.
 If you're implementing Business Premium, you'll need to manually map its features to each of the 110 NIST SP 800-171 controls or use an automation tool to do so.

-What you still need to provide:
+What you still need to provide

 The licensing savings from Business Premium can materially offset these costs.